The Best Butter Chicken Masala, aka-Chicken Makhani Recipe–seriously!

 PLEASE GRIND YOUR KASOORI METHI

-Making butter chicken is definitely a lot easier than it sounds.
+Making the best butter chicken is definitely a lot easier than it sounds.
 A few simple spices is all it will take to make this dish top notch and drool worthy!
 Check out these instructions and tell me it doesn’t look achievable.
 It is easy Indian Food to cook especially if it is your first time making it.

-World’s Best Butter Chicken Masala Recipe
+The World’s Easiest and Best Butter Chicken Masala (Chicken Makhani)

 - 1 lb chicken, cut into small cubes (I prefer tenders or breast, but traditional recipes use dark meat)